Iowa Senate leader resigns; video shows him kissing lobbyist

 The Iowa Legislature has since hired a human resources director to oversee harassment complaints at the state Capitol.

+Separately, a former Republican senator was tasked late last year with reviewing workplace culture at the Iowa Senate.
+The ex-lawmaker released recommendations in January that included suggesting all employees at the state Capitol - including elected lawmakers, nonpartisan staff, lobbyists and the media - receive training "regarding what constitutes inappropriate behavior."

-Legislative leaders in the Republican-controlled Iowa House have not commented on Dix, who had been a top Republican in the Senate for several years.
+Legislative leaders in the Republican-controlled Iowa House did not immediately comment on Dix, a 55-year-old pumpkin farmer from an area about 130 miles northeast of Des Moines.
+A biography online said he and his wife have three teenage children.

+Dix was first elected to the Iowa House in 1996.
+He was later elected to the Iowa Senate in 2010, where he served as minority leader for several years.
 He became majority leader after GOP lawmakers took control of the chamber following the 2016 election.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.